 Carers, the clinically extremely vulnerable, and household contacts of the clinically extremely vulnerable; all of whom were able to have a free NHS flu vaccination last year, are not currently eligible.
 The NHS may well decide to include these, but at the moment we cannot vaccinate these patients.

 There is a separate programme for children:

 - children aged 2 or 3 years on 31 August 2023

 - all primary school children (reception to year 6)

 - all year 7 in secondary school

 - children aged 2 to 17 years with long-term health conditions (see link opposite for the definition from the NHS website)

-The NHS has extended the flu vaccination programme to include everyone over the age of 50years.
+During the pandemic the NHS extended the annual flu vaccination programme to include people aged 50-64y.